reharik/grunt-hbs-configpoke/README.md

 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

+Sorry about the docs here.
+Had to whip it out.
+Will write up docs and maybe even test soon as I can.
+In meantime if you need help don't hesitate to email me.

 ```js
 grunt.loadNpmTasks('grunt-hbs-configpoke');
 ```